About LIM College

 Director, Writing Center and Assistant Professor

-In addition to his responsibilities as the Director of LIM College’s Writing Center, Dr. Robert Clark teaches several courses, including 20th Century American Literature, New York Writers, News Reporting, Introduction to Film, and Research and Analysis.
+In addition to his responsibilities as the Director of LIM College’s Writing Center, Dr. Robert Clark teaches several courses, including New Media: Writing, Editing, Visuals, 20th Century American Literature, New York Writers, and Introduction to Film.
 He also collaborates with faculty across LIM College on teaching Writing Intensive courses as well as assisting in the assessment of writing at the College.
 He is the Faculty Advisor for Fashion Sense, Th!nk online magazine and Skyscape, the LIM College student publications.

 Dr. Clark has published scholarly articles about Paul Auster, D.H.
 Lawrence, Samuel Beckett and other contemporary authors for Multicultural Authors, a sourcebook for literature professors published by Greenwood Press, as well as interviews and articles on a wide range of topics for Columbia Magazine including business education, jazz, poetry, biology and neuroscience.